dbilalbabar/PGO/README.md

 This project explores the development of energy system models for a Polar Geospace Observatory.
 The focus is on representing power demand, storage, and system behavior under harsh operational conditions.

 ![System diagram](Picture1.jpg)
+*Conceptual power system for a telescope.
+Adapted from Viole et al. 2023 (AtLAST project).*

 ## Scope
 - Modeling of PGO energy consumption.